Is the CompTIA Data+ Worth It?

 Is Data+ Worth it for Data Analysts?

-Yes, the Data+ is worth it for data analysts.
-It doesn't matter if you're just getting started in the career field or you're trying to establish yourself as a solid professional before getting promoted to more advanced positions, the Data+ is an easy way to show your experience and familiarity with a wide array of data analysis-related skills and technologies.
+Yes, Data+ is worth it for data analysts.
+Whether you're just getting started in the career field or you're trying to establish yourself as a solid professional before getting promoted to more advanced positions, Data+ is an easy way to show your experience and familiarity with a wide array of data analysis-related skills and technologies.

-No other certification tests your ability to mine, analyze and visualize data regardless of what hardware or software ecosystem you find yourself in.
-CompTIA is trusted and respected in all corners of the IT world, and the Data+ is a well-rounded representation of what a data analyst should know to be successful in their job.
+No other certification tests your ability to mine, analyze, and visualize data regardless of what hardware or software ecosystem you are in.
+CompTIA is trusted and respected in all corners of the IT world, and Data+ is a well-rounded representation of what a data analyst should know to be successful in their job.

 Is CompTIA Data+ Worth it for Marketing Analysts?